-This project is contributing to the transformation of African agriculture by enabling small-scale farmers to better participate in local and regional markets, by increasing the availability and adoption of high performing plant varieties that meet market demands.
+This project aimed to contribute to the transformation of African agriculture by enabling small-scale farmers to participate in local and regional markets by increasing the availability and adoption of high-performing plant varieties that meet market demands.

-- To enable plant breeders to develop more high performing varieties that meet customer requirements and market demand
+- Enabled plant breeders to develop more high-performing varieties that meet customer requirements and market demand.

-- To build capacity within plant breeding programs on demand-led plant variety design
+- Built capacity within plant breeding programs on demand-led plant variety design.

-- To provide evidence to support the development of new policies investments in plant breeding that will generate more high performing varieties to meet emerging market demands, with emphasis on Africa.
+- Provided evidence to support the development of new policies and investments in plant breeding that will generate more high-performing varieties to meet emerging market demands, with emphasis on Africa.